cjdbarlow/Part-One/transfusion_reactions.md

 * Plasma incompatibility should be avoided as this may lead to haemolysis of recipient red cells
     * Children are at greater risk due to their proportionally smaller blood volume

+###Fresh Frozen Plasma

+###Cryoprecipitate
+Cryoprecipitate is prepared by removing the precipitate from FFP which forms at 1–6°C.

 ###Whole Blood
 Whole blood undergoes additional changes:
 * White cells become nonfunctional within 4-6 hours of collection, though antigenic properties remain